livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 oh jeez

-## Making BRRs
+## Making Your Own BRRs
 - Decide what you want to record, and record it in your favorite sound recorder
 - Save it as a WAV file
 - Go into OpenMPT and load the WAV file as a sample
 - Make sure it's tuned to C if it's pitched (not percussive)
-- Downsample it to 32000 hz or 16000 hz, whatever the lowest is that you can get away with without sounding like butt.
+- Downsample it to 32000 hz or 16000 hz, whatever the lowest is that you can get away with without sounding like garbage.
 - Set loop points
 - Save it as a new WAV file
 - Convert this WAV file to a BRR file